Emotional Support Dog Requirements

 - The ESA letter should include the therapist’s license number, date, and direct contact information

-If you have a certificate without a legitimate ESA letter, landlords and airlines may not honor and respect your rights as an emotional support animal handler.
+If you have a certificate without a legitimate ESA letter, landlords and participating airlines may not honor and respect your rights as an emotional support animal handler.

 6. Emotional Support Dog Vest Options